m-fila/coopsync_tbb/README.md

 target_link_libraries(your_target PUBLIC CoopSync_TBB::coopsync_tbb)
 ```

-`CoopSync_TBB::CoopSync_TBB` target also includes C++20 modules if the library was build with them enabled.
+`CoopSync_TBB::CoopSync_TBB` target also includes the C++20 modules if the library was build with them enabled.

 ## License